j12bates/Innullifiability/docs/problem.md

 which requires all four values be used, even if it makes obtaining a solution harder. <<maybe footnote this?>>

-Anyways, here's an example 'countdown problem':
+Anyways, here's an example 'Countdown problem':
 $$
 S: [1, 3, 7, 10, 25, 50]
 T: 765